How to Export Your Car from Oman to UAE — Complete Step-by-Step Guide

 Keep your original Omani plates safely in the boot of the car — you may need to surrender them at the border or at a later administrative step.

-Step 8: Drive to Hatta Border and Cross into UAE
+Step 10: Drive into the UAE

 Complete Cost Breakdown

-Doing this yourself without an agent saves money and is straightforward — the ROP staff speak English and the process is well-organised.
+Doing this yourself without an agent saves money and is straightforward—the ROP staff speak English and the process is well-organised.

 Quick Reference Summary